Galba neotropica: Description

 The maximum length of the shell of this species is 10.36 mm.
 Whorls are convex.
 The columella is slightly curved and unfolded.

-An examination of tentacles, eyes and colour in living specimens has never performed.
+An examination of tentacles, eyes and colour in living specimens has never been performed.

 In the radula, the first bilateral teeth are bicuspid but occasionally they are tricuspid or rarely quadricuspid.
 The praeputium/penis sheath length ratio is 1.10–3.90 mm (mean 2.12–2.70 mm).

 Two species that have a similar morphology are Galba truncatula and Galba schirazensis.
 Although several phenotypic characteristics are somewhat helpful for a preliminary specimen classification, a definitive classification of a specimen can only be obtained by the sequencing of at least one of the molecular markers used: ITS-2, ITS-1, 16S and cox1.

 Ecology

 Galba neotropica is sometimes amphibious.
 The habitat of Galba neotropica rarely also includes artificial water bodies.

 These snails hatch from eggs.
-The shape of the egg cluster is rounded to oval when containing few eggs; when the clutch includes more eggs there is lengthening with a slight curving trend.
+The shape of the egg cluster is rounded to an oval when containing few eggs; when the clutch includes more eggs, it lengthens with a slight curving trend.
 There are about 4–16 eggs in each cluster.